cortexlabs/cortex/examples/text-generator/README.md

-# Deploy GPT-2 as a service
+# Self-host OpenAI's GPT-2 as a service

-This example shows how to self-host OpenAI's GPT-2 model as a service on AWS.
+This example shows how to deploy OpenAI's GPT-2 model as a service on AWS.

 ## Define a deployment